How many competitors does your business have? Dozens? Hundreds? Thousands? Why do people choose you over them?

 Know your enemy and yourself.

-If you realize you can’t compete with the same feature, focus on another feature.
-For example, if you can’t any afford lower prices, offer better service.
+If you realize you can’t compete with the same feature, focus on another one.
+For example, if you can’t afford any lower prices, offer better service.

 4. Focus on the user, not the product